fclabs/aws-terraform-exercises/elb-alb-lab/readme.md

 You configure your load balancer to accept incoming traffic by specifying one or more listeners.
 A listener is a process that checks for connection requests.
 It is configured with a protocol and port number for connections from clients to the load balancer.
 Likewise, it is configured with a protocol and port number for connections from the load balancer to the targets.

+## Lab excersice

+* Create an Application ELB and see how the traffic is distributed among the target group
+* Shut down a server and see how the ELB detects it and redistribute the traffic
+* Verify how the listener rules can create conditional actions like redirect.

 References:
 * [What is Elastic Load Balancing?](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/what-is-load-balancing.html)